 Moreover, teams will need to manage that data in accordance with various laws, rules, and regulations by country.
 This may include the need to move non-production data for the app from one location to another, based on data sovereignty requirements specific to multiple regulations.

 Powering Your Multi-Cloud Strategy with Fast & Secure Data

 While encryption is recognized as a common and familiar method to safeguard sensitive data, it’s not an effective technique when it comes to protecting sensitive information flowing out of downstream environments for development, testing, reporting, and analytics.

 Companies need to address this challenge by combining modern security practices, like data masking, with the ability to move data quickly across the organization.
 Data masking replaces real data with fictitious but realistic data that is valuable to testers, developers, and data scientists, whereas encrypted data may not be usable or valuable to those same teams.

 When data is masked, it has “no value” to a hacker and a compromise is typically a non-event because the masked data is not real.
-Moreover, masking brings non-production environments that hold most of an enterprises’ sensitive data into compliance with privacy laws such as GDPR and CCPA.
+Moreover, masking brings non-production environments that hold most of an enterprises’ sensitive data into compliance with privacy laws such as GDPR, CCPA, CPRA, and HIPAA.

 The Consequences of Poor Data Protection